Amid a supply glut, a flotilla of oil tankers hovers off Long Island

 “It’s definitely something we’re aware of,” Petty Officer John Hightower, of the U.S. Coast Guard Public Affairs Detachment in Manhattan, said.
 But the Coast Guard doesn’t typically go out to monitor such vessels unless there are security issues, he added.

-In late April, the Coast Guard published footage of 27 tankers anchored offshore from Los Angeles and Long Beach, Calif., because some West Coast refineries have shuttered.
+In late April, the Coast Guard published footage of 27 tankers anchored offshore from Los Angeles and Long Beach, California, because some West Coast refineries have shuttered.

 Gas station owners have said their sales plummeted by 70% in the last month.